Top 9 Dental Industry Trends (2025-2027)

 They also found that 58% of patients prefer seeing video content from dental practices.

-Social media has become a popular and low-cost channel to help dental practices to get in front of new patients.
+Social media has become a popular and low-cost channel to help dental practices get in front of new patients.

 In 2013, only 86.2% of companies used social media for marketing.

-In 2023?
-Around 92.1% of businesses use social media.
+As of 2022 around 92.1% of businesses use social media.

 The healthcare marketing platform PatientPop found that providers who don’t address online reputation are 52% less likely to report having strong revenue.

-59% of adults report avoiding the dentist due to cost.
+34% of adults report avoiding the dentist due to cost.

-This is partly because about 23% of people in the US lack dental coverage.
+This is partly because about 27% of people in the US lack dental coverage.

 And for those with coverage, it can sometimes be difficult to find a practice covered by their specific insurance plan.